geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 And I didn't want to add a work to Qazalin right now.
 So once the lazy is merged, I may open the PR.
 The thing is that it not only pushes the shape, but also if the shape is the same, it permutes.
-Right now, it only...
+Right now, it only..
 which only reshapes the views.
 But in order to swizzle the TensorCores, we need to also permute the shape.
 So that's it.
 And once we can swizzle the store, we can follow the documentation for the swizzles.
-And I've been adding shapes for TensorFlow support for int8. unsigned int8 and also yes now that if you can switch to the store it's pretty easy to add like all the TensorCores because it's straightforward you no longer have to guess the pattern and I...
+And I've been adding shapes for TensorFlow support for int8. unsigned int8 and also yes now that if you can switch to the store it's pretty easy to add like all the TensorCores because it's straightforward you no longer have to guess the pattern and I..

 **Geohot** [00:27:01]
 Can you document this in a way I can understand that yeah